Briggs & Stratton Storm Responder - 6250/8500W Portable Generator

 Features

-One of the many Storm Responder's features is the StatStation™ data center, included in its control panel, which conveniently provides information on the power output and lifetime run hours and thus, helps you monitor its activity and status.
+A digital StatStation™ data center, one of the features of the Storm Responder's control panel, gives you information on the power output and lifetime run hours, and thus, is helpful for the monitoring of its activity and status.

 A built-in fuel gauge allows for a quick, easy and convenient check of the fuel level of the generator.